That-Dev-Girl-Sites/jhalabi.com/_posts/2022-03-08-carousels-no-one-likes-you.md

 categories:
   - accessibility
   - user-experience
+excerpt: For all of you clients who want a carousel on your site, this post is for you.
 ---

 Oh carousels.
 The last time I wrote about carousels, it was 2017 _(seemingly a lifetime ago)_, when I shared a solution for fixing [keyboard navigation in carousels](/blog/keyboard-navigation-with-carousels).